leobudima/elogii-blog/content/what-customers-value-in-last-mile-delivery.md

 ## Our summary findings are as follows:

-1\. **90.4% of customers value price, speed, convenience, efficiency and a friendly service** above all else.
+1\. **90.4% of customers value price, speed, convenience, efficiency, and friendly service** above all else.

 2\. **Only 11% of companies** **offer more than one type of delivery service** (besides standard delivery).